1

 How 1% Less Violence Pays For Everything

-An analysis of a decentralized framework for drug assessment shows pragmatic clinical trials can be 44.1x (95% CI: 39.4x-89.1x) more efficient.
-This explains where you steal the money to fund it.
+An analysis of your decentralized FDA shows pragmatic clinical trials can be 44.1x more efficient.
+So the question isn’t whether you can afford this.
+It’s where to steal the money.

 Two ways you profit from building 1% fewer bombs: